 If their response is still something other than “yes,” you need to do one more thing.
 Check for future business needs.

-Remember, when you hear the “I’m not interested” sales objection one of the more probable things it really means is “We will have a need in the near future, but not now.”
+Remember, when you hear the common “I’m not interested” sales objection it probably means “We will have a need in the near future, but not now.”